kripikroli/dev_bitcoinminer/_posts/2011-06-10-how-do-the-bitcoins-you-mine-go-to-your-account.md

 featured:
 layout: post
 ---

-If you are on a pool, each pool has a different method for withdrawing your earnings.
-If you simply want a wallet to have an address for withdrawing those earnings, see MyBitcoin.com for example.
+<p>If you are on a pool, each pool has a different method for withdrawing your earnings.
+If you simply want a wallet to have an address for withdrawing those earnings, see MyBitcoin.com for example.<p>